nickduran/politicalConspiracies/README.md

 > **Relevant Files:**
 > - analysis_avgdeviat.Rmd
 > - analysis_latency.Rmd

-For **analysis_avgdeviat.Rmd** and **analysis_latency.Rmd**, notebooks... runs the analyses described in the Mixed Effects Models section of paper, using data from synchronyMovementRapp.csv and synchronySpeechRapp.csv described above.
-The sequence of steps taken in R to generate the results reported in the manuscript for each of the three dependent variables (latency, average deviation, and confidence scores).

 > - analysis_confidence.Rmd

-For **analysis_confidence.Rmd**,
+For **analysis_avgdeviat.Rmd** and **analysis_latency.Rmd**, the sequence of steps in R to generate the linear mixed effects models reported in manuscript for the average deviation, latency, and confidence variables, using data from Mouse-Traj-2GIT.csv described above.
+Allows for complete replication.

 > - summary_stats.R

-For **summary_stats.R**, a collection of helper function files called by the above analyses for reporting analyses.
+For **summary_stats.R**, a collection of helper function files used in the above code for reporting analyses.

 R Analyses Code (Executed):
 ===================